-- B. An application for an SIA licence is pending;
+- An application for an SIA licence is pending;

 Relevance of “Approved Status” to the SIA licence applicant

-However, in order to work as a Door Supervisor in Pubs, Nightclubs and some other Public Entertainment venues you must hold the actual SIA licence (badge).
-The exeemption under section 4 does not apply to Door Supervisors working in alcohol and/or public entertainiment venues.
-The section 4 exemption applies only to Security Guarding in non-licensed premises i.e shops, office blocks, construction site etc. Therefore Security Guards are allowed to work so long as they can show that they have completed a SIA training course and have applied for SIA licence.
+However, to work as a Door Supervisor in Pubs, Nightclubs and some other Public Entertainment venues you must hold the actual SIA licence (badge).
+The exemption under section 4 does not apply to Door Supervisors working in alcohol and/or public entertainment venues.
+The section 4 exemption applies only to Security Guarding in non-licensed premises i.e. shops, office blocks, construction site etc. Therefore, Security Guards can work so long as they can show that they have completed a SIA training course and have applied for SIA licence.
 This can simply be shown by producing an achievement certificate and the SIA licence application acknowledgement letter.